In This Guide — 20 Strategic Topics

-Broadcom's acquisitions have fundamentally changed licensing models — perpetual licences are being phased out for subscription-only, metrics shifted from per-CPU to per-core, and Portfolio Licence Agreements (PLAs) bundle diverse products under one contract.
+Broadcom’s acquisitions have fundamentally changed licensing models.
+Perpetual licences are being phased out for subscription-only.
+Metrics shifted from per-CPU to per-core.
+Portfolio Licence Agreements bundle diverse products under one contract.
 Understanding these structures is the foundation of effective negotiation.
+For enterprises preparing for renewals, our Broadcom/VMware assessment tools help quantify your current position.

 Metric changes: VMware shifted from per-CPU to per-core licensing with a 72-core minimum per CPU.
 This can significantly increase costs for dense servers.
 Symantec transitioned to user/device subscription bundles.